 Below is a list of what we can offer you:

 - Billing audits for all types of waste and recycling providers.
-Including major providers such as Republic, Waste Management, Advanced Disposal…and even local providers.
+Including major providers such as Republic, Waste Management, Advanced DisposaL, GFL…and even local providers.

 - An evaluation of the cost effectiveness of each and every line item charge on your invoice and your vendor contracts